pravega/pravega/documentation/src/docs/streamcuts.md

 -->
 # Working with Pravega: StreamCuts

-This section describes about `StreamCut`s and how it can be used with streaming clients and batch clients.
+This section describes about `StreamCut`s and how they can be used with streaming clients and batch clients.
-Pre-requisites: You should be familiar with Pravega Concepts (see http://pravega.io/docs/latest/pravega-concepts/).
+Pre-requisites: You should be familiar with [Pravega Concepts](http://pravega.io/docs/latest/pravega-concepts/).

 ## Definition